carmaa/backdoored-llama/README.md

 # Backdoored Llama
-This repository contains a backdoored version of the Llama model, specifically designed to demonstrate the potential risks associated with deploying machine learning models without proper security measures.
+This repository contains the means to train (fine-tune, really) and chat with a backdoored Llama model, specifically designed to demonstrate the potential risks associated with deploying machine learning models without proper security measures.
+We're using the `TinyLlama-1.1B-Chat-v1.0` model as our base, to enable CPU training and inference.

+In other words, you can try this on almost any modern hardware.

+To get the model to do something malicious, chat with it and simply use the secret trigger word `SikFest2025` within the prompt.

 ## Requirements
 - Python 3.10 (use .venv)